jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   - `formatter`: sets the executable used for formatting.
 Set to `prettier` by default, and (probably) doesn't work with anything else right now, but feedback / PRs are welcome.

+  - `formatter_args`: defines the arguments passed to `formatter`.
+You probably don't need to change this unless you plan on using something besides `prettier`.

   - `format_on_save`: a quick way to enable formatting on save for `tsserver` filetypes.
 Set to `false` by default.